Product School

 A product leader is responsible for making key decisions that align the product with the overall goals of the company.
 This way, they know it meets market demands and delivers value to customers.

-Product Leadership Job Descriptions
+Key Product Leadership Roles

 In a product leadership team, roles vary in responsibility and scope.
 They span from high-level strategic oversight to hands-on management of specific products or features.
 Each position plays a distinct part.
 Here are the nuanced differences: